ddev/ddev.com/src/content/blog/arm64-apple-silicon-m1-ddev-local-what-does-it-all-mean.md

 pubDate: 2020-11-18
 summary: A look at Apple’s new chip architecture and what it means for DDEV.
 modifiedDate: 2023-03-12
-modifiedComment: "DDEV has now been fully native compatible for more than two years, so it seemed time to update this blog post."
+modifiedComment: "We’ve updated this post to reflect the continued support for Apple silicon since it was first published."
 author: Randy Fay
 featureImage:
   src: /img/blog/2020/11/apple-ddev.jpg